atsapura/CardManagement/README.md

 There are several projects in this solution, in order of referencing:

 - CardManagement.Common.
-Self explainatory, I guess.
+Self explanatory, I guess.
 - CardManagement.
 This is a business logic project, a core of this application.
 Domain types, actions and composition root for this layer
 - CardManagement.Data.
 Data access layer.
 Contains entities, db interaction functions and composition root for this layer.
 - CardManagement.Infrastructure.
-In here you'll find a global coposition root, logging, app configuration functions.
+In here you'll find a global composition root, logging, app configuration functions.
 - CardManagement.Console/CardManagement.Api.
 Entry point for using global composition root from infrastructure.